lsst-dm/diffimTests/shootout.md

 | ZOGY (FT)     | Yes | 8.69   |
 | ZOGY (FT)     | No  | 2.3   |

 ZOGY is slightly ($\sim 2\times$) faster than A&L(stack) in these tests.
 It should be noted that A&L scales (primarily) with the number of bright sources selected for PSF matching, and partly with image size.
 ZOGY should scale only with image size.
 If the field is more crowded, it is likely that A&L run-time performance will worsen, whereas this is not true for ZOGY.
 For example, the same test on A&L (stack, no pre-filter) on simulated images with 10x as many soures has a timing of 43.2 sec., or nearly $2\times$ slower.
-We should strongly consider whether to use the FT-based version of ZOGY if we choose to move forward with that algorithm as it is $\sim 3 - 8 \times$ faster than the real-space implementation.
+An additional note: we should consider whether to use the FT-based version of ZOGY if we choose to move forward with that algorithm as it is $\sim 3 - 8 \times$ faster than the real-space implementation.

 ## Performance

-We will now investigate performance of the algorithms in terms of false positive/negative detections.
+We will now evaluate performance of the algorithms.
 We will describe the measures of performance below, and then define the different tests.

 ### Detection